 3. A map or drawing of the property site showing the location of the tree(s) and photo(s) of the tree(s).
 Place a ribbon around the tree(s).

 - Mail the application and check payment to City Hall (attn.: Building Department).

 - Drop off the application and check into the brown metal box attached to the wall located to the right of City Hall's front door.

-Fees will be waived, and no hearing will be required, for the following:
+Fees can be waived, and no hearing will be required, for the following: